2022 BootCamp Speakers and Panelists

 Mary Morten, President, Morten Group LLC

-Mary is a past director of the Office of Violence Prevention for the Chicago Department of Public Health.
-In this position, Mary was an appointee for Mayor Richard M. Daley and served as a director in the Commission on Human Relations.
+Previous positions include associate director, interim executive director, and board president of Chicago Foundation for Women, the region’s largest women’s fund, and the past director of the Office of Violence Prevention for the Chicago Department of Public Health.
+Before this position, Mary was an appointee for Mayor Richard M. Daley as a director of the Chicago Commission on Human Relations.

 Cori Moschberger, LCSW, MSW, Counselor and Organizational Development Consultant